saulocantanhede/tfgreek2/docs/transcription.md

 ## Interworking/compatability

-This database is organized to reach a high level of compatibility with the [Bible Online Learner (Bible OL)](https://learner.bible/).
-Furter in regards to database structuring and nomenclature, it is intended to follow the  [Biblia Hebraica Stuttgartensia Amstelodamensis (BHSA)](https://etcbc.github.io/bhsa/), the ETCBC implementation of the Hebrew Bible.
+This database is organized to achieve a high level of compatibility with the [Bible Online Learner (Bible OL)](https://learner.bible/).
+Further in regards to nomenclature and datapresentation, it is intended to mimick the [Biblia Hebraica Stuttgartensia Amstelodamensis (BHSA)](https://etcbc.github.io/bhsa/), the ETCBC implementation of the Hebrew Bible, in terms of user experiance.
+These choices have consequences for the structuring of the Text-Fabric database build up from nodes and features.

 ## Features